Revolutionary-Games/Thrive/README.md

 ### Modellers, texture and GUI artists, and Sound Engineers
 To work on the art assets you will want a working copy of the game.
-You can find official releases [here][releasespage] alternatively you can request a newer version from developers, or compile the project yourself.
+You can find official releases [here][releasespage], alternatively you can request a newer version from developers, or compile the project yourself.

-After you have obtained a working version of the game, you can place any new assets in the corresponding subdirectories: bin/Data/Sound, bin/Data/Models, bin/Data/Texture the game will automatically detect your new files, which you can then use in scripts.
+After you have obtained a working version of the game, you can place any new assets in the corresponding subdirectories: bin/Data/Sound, bin/Data/Models, bin/Data/Textures the game will automatically detect your new files, which you can then use in scripts.
 An example of modifying a script to use your model would be to open scripts/microbe_stage/organelle_table.as with a text editor and find 'nucleusParameters.mesh = "nucleus.fbx";' that sets the model used by the nucleus and change that to your new model file.
 Similarly you can find sections of the scripts that use other assets and replace the assets they use.